johnedstone/gphotos-upload/README.md

                      [-e [exclude [exclude ...]]] [-m minutes]
                      [photo [photo ...]]

 Upload photos and videos to Google Photos.

     Working on updating st_atime, at time of upload, to help with timestamp comparison.
     That is, when a file is uploaded, the access time will be updated.

     Note however, the google timestamp, if no exif, will remain the time of the first upload

+    NAS, even ro, seem to update st_atime.
+This program, also updates st_atime (and st_ctime) upon a successful upload and placement into an album

 positional arguments:
   photo                 List of filenames or directories of photos and videos